threexc/ociplot/README.md

 See [requirements.txt](requirements.txt) , or just run `pip install -r requirements.txt`.

+You will also need to install the matplotlib PyQt5 backend for your distribution, e.g. python3-matplotlib-pyqt5 (on Fedora).

 At least one measurement set is required for use.

 #### The Measurement Set